John Wesley Powell: Civil War and aftermath

 Powell's loyalties remained with the Union and the cause of abolishing slavery.
 On May 8, 1861, he enlisted at Hennepin, Illinois, as a private in the 20th Illinois Infantry.
 He was elected sergeant-major of the regiment, and when the 20th Illinois was mustered into the Federal service a month later, Powell was commissioned a second lieutenant.

 While stationed at Cape Girardeau, Missouri, he recruited an artillery company that became Battery 'F' of the 2nd Illinois Light Artillery, with Powell as captain.
 On November 28, 1861, Powell took a brief leave to marry Emma Dean.
-At the Battle of Shiloh, he lost most of his right arm when struck by a Minié ball while in the process of giving the order to fire.
+At the Battle of Shiloh, he lost his right arm below the elbow when struck by a Minié ball while in the process of giving the order to fire.
 The raw nerve endings in his arm caused him pain for the rest of his life.

 Despite the loss of an arm, he returned to the Army and was present at the battles of Champion Hill, Big Black River Bridge, and in the siege of Vicksburg.
 Always the geologist, he took to studying rocks while in the trenches at Vicksburg.
 He was made a major and commanded an artillery brigade with the 17th Army Corps during the Atlanta campaign.
 After the fall of Atlanta he was transferred to George H. Thomas' army and participated in the battle of Nashville.
 At the end of the war he was made a brevet lieutenant colonel but preferred to use the title of "major".

 After leaving the Army, Powell took the post of professor of geology at Illinois Wesleyan University.
 He also lectured at Illinois State Normal University for most of his career.
 Powell helped expand the collections of the Museum of the Illinois State Natural History Society, where he served as curator.
 He declined a permanent appointment in favor of exploration of the American West.